Dentures Boca Raton

 According to the American College of Prosthodontists and other resources, gum disease is the number one leading cause of tooth loss.
 If bacteria in your mouth penetrate and infect your connective tissues, they eventually recede from your enamel in an attempt to escape the disease.
 This leaves your roots exposed, and your teeth can become destabilized or dislodged altogether.
 However, severe tooth decay and physical trauma can also lead to missing teeth.

 Once this happens, your jaw begins to thin without roots in place to stimulate new bone growth every time you bite down.
-This can lead to additional tooth loss and sunken cheeks, in addition to challenges eating, speaking, or smiling confidently.
+This can lead to additional tooth loss and sunken cheeks, in addition to challenges in eating, speaking, or smiling confidently.

 What Qualifies You for Dentures?